 DIRECTOR EDUCATION - 12 HOURS PER YEAR

 The company has an expectation each director will invest a minimum of 12 hours in their education.
-This training can take many forms such as attendance at conferences or specialized education held at the AFM office.
+This training can take many forms such as attendance at conferences or specialized education held at the Ayr Farmers Mutual office.

 ANNUAL MEETINGS - ONE-HALF DAY PER YEAR